 4 Protection criteria

-The desensitizing effect on radars operated in this band from other services of a CW or noise-like type modulation is predictably related to its intensity.
+The desensitizing effect on radars operated in this frequency band from other services of a CW or noise-like type modulation is predictably related to its intensity.
 In any azimuth sectors in which such interference arrives, its power spectral density can simply be added to the power spectral density of the radar receiver thermal noise, to within a reasonable approximation.
 If power spectral density of radar-receiver noise in the absence of interference is denoted by N0 and that of noise-like interference by I0, the resultant effective noise power spectral density becomes simply I0 + N0.
 An increase of about 1 dB for the radiolocation radars except ground based meteorological radar would constitute significant degradation.
 Such an increase corresponds to an (I + N )/N ratio of 1.26, or an I/N ratio of about −6 dB.
-For the radionavigation service and meteorological radars considering the safety-of-life function, an increase of about 0.5 dB would constitute significant degradation.
+For the radionavigation service and meteorological radars an increase of about 0.5 dB would constitute significant degradation.
 Such an increase corresponds to an I /N ratio of about –10 dB.
-However, further study is required to validate this value.
 These protection criteria represent the aggregate effects of multiple interferers, when present; the tolerable I/N ratio for an individual interferer depends on the number of interferers and their geometry, and needs to be assessed in the course of analysis of a given scenario.

 The aggregation factor can be very substantial in the case of certain communication systems, in which a great number of stations can be deployed.